HTML Guides for img

 The recommended replacements are more robust and accessible:

-- Use aria-describedby to reference a description that already exists on the same page.
-This is ideal when the detailed description is displayed alongside the image.
+aria-describedbyto reference a description that already exists on the same page.
+This is ideal when the detailed description is displayed alongside the image. - Use a

 These approaches are better for accessibility because they work reliably across browsers and assistive technologies, and they make the description discoverable to all users, not just those using specific screen readers that happened to support longdesc.